June 19-22, 2024

 Life after colectom

-Toni T. Seppälä, Helsinki University Hospital, Helsinki, Finland
+Toni T. Seppälä, Tampere University Hospital, Tampere University and TAYS Cancer Centre, Finland

 20:00